hashirshoaeb/home/README.md

 ## Notice:

-Project has been archived.
+This project has been archived.
 Means that it is no longer actively maintained by developer.
 Free free to fork, use and maintain your own version.
+You can check my new portfolio template [here](https://github.com/hashirshoaeb/portfolio)

 ## Stargazers over time